![]() |

 Mellotron used:

 The sleeve and title of Deborah Washington's second (and last) album, 1979's Love Awaits, led me to expect the worst, in a slushy soft-soul kind of way, so it comes as a pleasant surprise to be able to tell you that it's an upbeat funk record.
 A 'pleasant surprise', I hear you cry?
 Yes.
-I've just listened to a Westlife (below) beyond-pain release, so something this lively actually comes across pretty well in comparison.
+I've just listened to a Westlife beyond-pain release, so something this lively actually comes across pretty well in comparison.
 It's actually perfectly ordinary funk/soul/disco, but at least it's excellent played and doesn't make we want to kill someone.

 Mike Piccinillo plays Mellotron, with volume-pedalled and pitchbent chords on World Of Pain and 'regular' ones on closer Loneliness, although all string parts sound real.
 Overall, one for the disco queen (of either sex) in your life, although I doubt whether the rest of us will get too much from this.